Batman's Enemies: A Complete Guide to Gotham's Legendary Villains

 The Nightmarish Fusion

-A version from an alternate universe where Bruce Wayne killed the Joker but was contaminated by his toxin.
+A version from a parallel universe where Bruce Wayne killed the Joker but was infected by his toxin.
 Now one of the most popular DC villains of the 2020s.

 📖 Read analysis →🃏 Tier · 3 villains